 3.3.
-Behavioral PLS analysis: fNIRS activity ~ task performance
+Behavioral PLS Analysis: fNIRS Activity ~ Task Performance

-Separate behavioral PLS analyses were run to relate performance to concentration changes in HbO and HbR by condition (i.e., 1-back, 2back, and 3-back).
+Separate behavioral PLS analyses were run to relate performance to concentration changes in HbO and HbR by condition (i.e., 1-back, 2-back and 3-back).
 Though no statistically significant LVs were found for oxyhemoglobin (HbO), the first latent variable from the analysis with deoxyhemoglobin concentrations (HbR) was significant and explained 51% of the crossblock covariance (p = 0.025).
-LVs 2 and 3 in this analysis were not significant (all p > 0.9).
-For the significant LV 1, eight superior frontal gyrus (SFG) channels (#1, #3, #4, #8, #9, #12, #16, and #25) showed N-back level dependent changes in the relationship between HbR and task accuracy [Table 2].
-All of these significant SFG channels had bootstrap ratios > 2, indicating the direction of the brainbehavior relationship was the same across all eight channels.
-In addition, one channel in the left inferior frontal gyrus had a bootstrap ratio in the opposite direction (BSR = -2.4).
-For the eight superior frontal gyrus channels, a larger reduction in HbR (equivalent to increased neural activity) was positively correlated with higher performance on the 3-back task, unrelated to activity on the 2-back task, and negatively correlated with performance on the 1-back task.
+Four superior frontal gyrus (SFG) channels (#4, #8, #12, and #25) showed N-back level dependent changes in the relationship between HbR and task accuracy [Table 2].
+All of these significant channels had bootstrap ratios > 3, indicating the direction of the brain-behavior relationship was the same across all four channels.
+Specifically, for these channels, a larger reduction in HbR (equivalent to increased neural activity) was positively correlated with higher performance on the 3-back task, unrelated to activity on the 2-back task, and negatively correlated with performance on the 1-back task.
 In summary, this suggests that the metabolic demands placed on the prefrontal cortex that are necessary to achieve a high level of accuracy varies as a consequence of how difficult the task is.
 [Fig. 7]